How Many Backlinks Do You Need For Effective SEO

 2. Your Site’s Authority

 Website authority refers to the domain’s reputation or credibility in the eyes of search engines.
+The authority of each web page on your site contributes to the overall domain authority and can impact your rankings.

 High-authority websites can typically rank higher in search results with fewer backlinks compared to less reputable sites.
 This is because authoritative sites build their reputation by consistently providing valuable content that users find useful—precisely what search engines want to reward in their search results.